appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 ## Creating the Appcircle DMZ Server

-@TODO: How will the users download the container images?

-@TODO: How will the users configure the system?

 ### Create Appcircle DMZ Directory

-You need to create a directory for Appcircle DMZ server and extract the transferred configuration files.
+You need to create a directory for the Appcircle DMZ server and extract the transferred configuration files.

 - Create a Appcircle DMZ server.